homelab-alpha/npm-workspaces-template/README.md

 > files to align with your specific project requirements.

 > [!NOTE]
-> You need to install the [Renovate GitHub App](https://github.com/apps/renovate) if not already installed.
+> Install the [Renovate GitHub App](https://github.com/apps/renovate) if not already installed.
 > It will help you keep your dependencies up to date automatically.

 ### Step 4: Install project dependencies